ufuayk/Genius-Start-Page/README.md

 - `!help` - Redirects to the GitHub repository.
 - `!yello` - Redirects to the author's GitHub profile.

+### 🎨 Theming Commands
+- `!darkmode` - Changes the theme to dark.
+- `!whitemode` - Changes the theme to white.
+This is the default.

 </details>

 ## 🗺️ Roadmap